nglviewer/nglview/docs/FAQ.md

 Why?
 This directory has a higher preference over sys-prefix so notebook will load Javascripts files from here first.

-- Debug experience from users
+- Extensive debug experience from users
     - https://github.com/SBRG/ssbio/wiki/Troubleshooting#nglviewer-fresh-install-tips

 3. Can I have two MDA.Atomgroups in the same view?